jpgmv1998/espm157_finalProject_deforestationPattern/proposal.md

 - Parsing extensible data formats (JSON, XML)
 - **Use of spatial vector data (`sf` package) and visualization of spatial data**
 - Creation of an R package
+- **Expansion of ggplot functions (to include more than default characteristics)**
+- **Making layout and presentation into secondary output (e.g. .pdf, website) - should enhance presentaiton**
+- **use lintr to clean code (checks adherence to a given style, syntax errors and possible semantic issues)**

 ### References